Raju-Challagundla/ITCS-8160-051-Group-18/README.md

 9. A customer can rate the delivery only one time per order
 10. Rating scale is between 1 to 5.
 11. Administrators can will have access over all the data through the WebUI.
+12. A restaurant can have many menu items.
+Each menu item only offered from one restaurant.

 ## EERD
 [Click me to EERD page](https://github.com/Raju-Challagundla/ITCS-8160-051-Group-18/blob/main/project_demo.drawio.png)